Papercraft Book

 Welcome to the Papercraft Book!
-This is your guide to developing user-friendly, feature-rich, and stable bots for Telegram messenger.
-The book is independent of any specific programming language or library — I will gladly accept contributions from readers who add examples for different libraries.
+This is your guide to developing user-friendly, feature-rich, and stable bots for Telegram.
+The book is independent of any specific programming language or library— contributions with examples for different libraries are welcome.

-We will cover all major features of the Telegram bot platform, starting from common features like /commands
+We cover all major features of the Telegram bot platform, starting from common features like /commands and progressing to specialized ones, such as managing join requests and forum topics.
+You'll also find corner cases and development tips throughout.

-Another focus of this book is user experience.
-The book describes how to make bots easy to use and which Telegram features are more suitable in different cases.
+Another focus is user experience.
+You'll learn how to make bots easy to use and which Telegram features work best in different scenarios.

 The book has four chapters, each divided into multiple pages: